newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-federal.md

 > **Once completed, you will have:**
 >
-> - A letter confirming your business' election to file taxes as an S Corp
+> - A letter confirming your business's election to file taxes as an S Corp